How to Send HTML Emails in Gmail, Outlook and More

 What are Tips for Writing HTML Emails?

 When writing HTML emails, keep in mind the following tips for writing HTML emails.
-These recommendations will help you maximize the amount of people who can receive and read your emails as you intend.
+These recommendations will help you maximise the amount of people who can receive and read your emails as you intend.

 • Use inline CSS rather than external style sheets